 Research is an integral part of our residency experience.
 Resources supported by the College of Pharmacy and Clinical Trials Division at Prisma Health offer a wonderful backdrop to excel in clinical and outcomes research.
 Project ideas will include opportunities in stewardship focused outcomes, “big data” using VA or Medicaid databases, PK/PD of antimicrobials and/or persons living with HIV.
 Project ideas are typically provided 1 to 2 weeks prior to arrival.
 A formal residency research series is available to help guide the resident through all aspects of protocol development, data management and analysis, abstract submission and peer reviewed manuscript writing.
 The research network, SERGE-45, co-directed by residency program director Brandon Bookstaver is also available to use as a research platform.

-As an ID PGY2 resident, you will have a full-time appointment as a Clinical Instructor in the Department of Clinical Pharmacy & Outcomes Sciences at the USC College of Pharmacy.
+As an ID PGY2 resident, you will have an Adjunct Clinical Instructor appointment in the Department of Clinical Pharmacy and Outcomes Sciences at the UofSC College of Pharmacy.
 The COP is located 2 miles from the hospital, so when necessary, travel is easy.
 Your primary office will be at the hospital.
 Residents are often involved in several key courses including Clinical Applications for P1s, Pharmacotherapy for P2 and P3s and of course the Infectious Diseases Elective.
 The majority of your contact hours will be in the Spring semester.
 Interprofessional education is also a highlight for the University.
 You will have the opportunity to participate in instruction at the School of Medicine and the Physician Assistants program, primarily on antimicrobial pharmacology and clinical application to patients.
 These opportunities are available regardless of your formal involvement in the Clinical Teaching Certificate (CTC) Program described elsewhere.

 There are a wide variety of clinical and research conferences offered through the School of Medicine, College of Pharmacy, and Prisma Health Richland.
 Residents are encouraged to attend Internal Medicine Noon Conferences and Medical Grand Rounds for appropriate topics.